RELEASE DATE: 11/21/90 – (JP), 12/90 – (US), 03/91 – (EU)

 Castle of Illusion is a beautiful game, though.
 It really does look like a Mickey short film come to life.
 Many of the stages, like The Enchanted Forest, the Library, and the Castle, seem plucked directly from a 1940s cartoon.
 Mickey’s animation is superb, as well.
 The movements and expressions of the character are perfectly replicated, though I will say, Mickey’s constant smiling in the face of danger is a reminder of how vague and unformed his character really is.

-Two concessions I’m willing to make for those of you who hold Castle of Illusion in high regard:
+Two concessions I’m willing to make for those who hold Castle of Illusion in high regard:

 Concession #1: Upon its release, there were no games like Castle of Illusion on the Genesis.
 Sega could decry the NES as a child’s system all they wanted, but they couldn’t deny that the NES remained on fire in 1990.
 Since the release of the Mega Drive two years prior, Sega had stood by its commitment to make their 16-bit console the place for more mature arcade games.
 This had to change.
 Revenge of Shinobi, Strider, Herzog Zwei, A-grade titles all, and not a cheery, kid-friendly one on the bunch.
 If Sega was going to thrive, they needed to diversify.
 Castle of Illusion was Sega bridging the gap towards younger gamers, and more specifically, cautious parents with disposable income.